 Apollo provides tiered support.

 All users get a 24/7 AI chatbot and access to the Knowledge Base and Apollo Academy.
-Paid plans include 1:1 onboarding sessions and access to GTM Engineers for optimization.
+Paid plans include one-on-one onboarding sessions and access to GTM Engineers for optimization.
 Teams of 20+ get live sessions with an Onboarding Manager.
 A Slack community of 9,000+ users provides peer support.

 ZoomInfo invests heavily in customer success.